-CURRENTLY LEASED Reyna is a grey (almost white) Andalusian/Arabian, 10 years old.
-She’s 14.2hh, 900lbs.
+Reyna is a grey (almost white) Andalusian/Arabian, 11 years old.
+She’s 14.2hh, 800lbs.
 I purchased her as an unhandled 2 year old and have done all of her training, including starting under saddle and driving.
 She’s amazing at ground work.
 Roundpen, liberty, lounge, double-lounge, ground driving.
 She’s been ridden/handled by several different riders.
 She moves naturally as a hunter.
 Nice, flat movement.
 She’s been ridden dressage and collects nicely, when she’s being ridden regularly.
-She would also look nice Western, though I ride dressage/English and don’t have any Western tack.
 She’s been shown, gone overnight camping and trail driven (I drive more than I ride).
 She’s been exposed to lots of extreme trail obstacles, including bridges and water, and has been in the Sound.
 She’s super sweet and sensitive.
+She requires a confident, intermediate or higher rider.
 She does not require much pressure to get her going.
 She needs light hands and seat.
-I ride her in a French lick or bitless.
-I drive her in Happy Mouth When she’s being regularly ridden, she has a great work ethic.
-She’s out of shape right now.
+I ride and drive her in a Happy Mouth, French link, or bitless.

 For more pics go to our Facebook page, wyndoverfarmwa for more photos/video.
 Reyna has her own photo album.

-We’re just installing a new 90×170 arena with lights (the new footing is in, we’re just replacing the rail and installing lights).
+We have a new 90×170 arena (we’re replacing the rail and installing lights).
 We also have a 60×60 arena with lights and year round footing.
 Finally we have a 60′ round pen with dirt/grass footing which is closed during the rainy season.
-We have a large tack room with a couch, TV and fireplace.
+We have a large tack room with a couch, TV, and fireplace.

 I charge $375 for a full lease (7 days per week) and $275 for a partial lease (2 days a week).
 I offer a weekly lesson included with the lease fee.
 Additional lessons are available for $50/hr.
 The lease includes feed, board, vet, and farrier.
 She is allowed to be hauled out for trail riding, play dates, showing, or whatever.

-Cezanne is our 7 year old black Quarter Horse mare.
+Cezanne is our 8 year old black Quarter Horse mare.
 She’s 14.3hh, 1000lbs.
-She was born here and have done all of her training, including starting under saddle and driving.
+She was born here and I have done all of her training, including starting under saddle and driving.
 Roundpen, liberty, lounge, ground driving.
 She’s been ridden/handled by several different riders.
-She moves naturally as a hunter.
 Nice, flat movement.
 She’s been ridden dressage and on trails.
-She would also look nice Western, though I ride dressage/English and don’t have any Western tack.
 She’s been shown, gone overnight camping and trail ridden.
 She’s been exposed to lots of extreme trail obstacles, including bridges and water, and has been in the Sound.
 She differs from Reyna in that she requires more push to get what you want.
-She can be lazy if you let her.
+She can be lazy if you let her and she WILL test you.
 I also ride her in a French lick, snaffle, or Happy Mouth (have not ridden in a bitless yet).
 She is an absolute doll baby to handle, everyone falls in love with her, but she can be an asshole towards the other horses.

 For more pics go to our Facebook page, wyndoverfarmwa for more photos/video, Cezanne has her own album.